NHS Investigation Process For Families

 Phillips Heartstream and Intellevue Capnography Equipment

 With regard to Anaesthesia, again retrospectively, because the anaesthetist made no written assessment, kept a record of monitoring, anaesthesia chart or post anaesthesia instructions in recovery, I am not surprised Dr Hartin failed to answer any of my questions.
 I have since learnt my daughter received a rapid sequence induction [RSI] in a remote setting.
-Outside of theatre and there is no record of an Operation Department Practitioner [ODP].
+Outside of theatre and there is no record of an Operating Department Practitioner [ODP].
 To date, no ODP has been named or accounted for during my daughter’s procedure and no witness statement has been sought.
-Metaraminol and Propofol boluses were also given during anaesthesia which was not documented in the anaesthetists notes.